alexsommers7/store-pi/README.md

 | `limit`   | Limit the query results.
 Defaults to `20`.                                                            | `?limit=10`                        |
 | `offset`  | Paginate the query results.
 Defaults to `0`.                                                          | `?offset=2`                        |

-> Each GET request will contain a `count` value that indicates the total number of items that match the given query.
+> Each GET response will contain a `count` value that indicates the total number of items that match the given query.
 If the `limit` or `offset` parameter was passed, it will also contain a `nextOffset` value.

 ## Filtering Results